 I usually keep a group of toys out for about 3 weeks and then it’s time to switch.
 Even if it’s too a new area of our house.

-One tip I learned very early on is to also share toys with our close friends.
+One tip I learned very early on is also to share toys with our close friends.
 When friends come over for a play date and find a toy they love love love… we file it into the back of our heads and the next time it’s time to switch we’ll switch some favorites that our little ones are not playing with currently.

 Creating Logical Groupings for Kids

-There’s a bonus to group things into containers too.
+There’s a bonus to grouping things into containers too.
 Creating Themes also makes Cleanup time a lot easier when you know where they go.
 Especially for visitors on play dates and also for family members who are busy at work and school during the daytime.

 As my little one gets older I will also start to label the containers for environmental print to help her learn to read.